manureta/suite/docs/usermanual/source/processing/processes/raster/addcoverages.rst

 Description
 -----------

 The ``gs:AddCoverages`` process takes two input grid coverages and performs a cell-by-cell addition on them, generating a new grid coverage.
 Each cell in the output grid has the value resulting from the addition of the corresponding values for that same cell in the input grids.

-.. todo:: What attribute?
-What happens if multiband?
+Coverages are assumed to have a single band.
+If multiband layers are entered, only the values in the first band will be used.

 .. figure:: img/addcoverages.png